LavanyaPobbathi/Amazon-Product-Analysis-and-Dashboard/README.md

   - Uncovered insights about product ratings, price discounts, and customer preferences, potentially guiding business strategies.

 ## Conclusion
-This project will help how to handle with large datasets for developing data pipelines.
+This project will help on how to handle with large datasets for developing data pipelines.
 I have focused on providing valuable insights through exploratory data analysis, data cleaning, and visualization, complemented by a fully interactive dashboard.